-Did you know is that acne can appear on any skin type- oily, combination and even dry skin?
+Quick Enlightenment - Acne can appear on any skin type- oily, combination, and even dry skin.

 Generally, acne can be categorized into 6 major types:

-- Papules (inflammatory)- It develops when the impurities clogged into the pores inflame the hair follicles.
+3. Papules (inflammatory)These develop when the impurities clogged into the pores inflame the hair follicles.
 It does not have visible pus.

-Dr. Geetika Mittal Gupta, Celebrity Cosmetic Dermatologist, Founder and Medical Director, ISAAC explains that by following a right skin care regimen, it is possible to clear your acne fast.
+Dr. Geetika Mittal Gupta, Celebrity Cosmetic Dermatologist, Founder, and Medical Director, ISAAC explains that by following the right skin care regimen, it is possible to clear your acne fast.

 As per skin care experts, an unclean face is the most favorable environment for microbial flora to thrive.
 So, don’t forget to wash your face twice each day with a mild face cleanser that contains acne-fighting ingredients.

-Always use an alcohol-free toner.
-This is because alcohol dries out your skin which is not good for acne prone skin.
+Ensure that you use an alcohol-free toner.
+This is because alcohol dries out your skin which is not good for acne-prone skin.